SHOOTING THE BLACK POWDER REVOLVER

 We all know that brass pistols are just as much fun to shoot as steel pistols, but, unless you are sure you have a frame made of manganese bronze, I suggest that limit your loads to half charges.
 If you insist on shooting full loads and your pistol becomes loose, use that as an excuse to buy that (steel framed) pistol you always wanted.
 If you shoot full loads and it doesn't get loose, great, you have a pistol made of the "good" kind of brass and you can continue to enjoy shooting full loads.
 See, you just can't go wrong no matter what you choose to do.

 For those who already have a .44 caliber revolver with a brass frame or to those who insist on buying a brass revolver because they don't want to risk a lot of money on something they aren't sure they will like or those folks who just like the looks and the outstanding "bang for the buck" that brass framed revolvers offer, let me say this: please, please, please don't follow Pietta's bad example and call your pistol a (shudder) "Confederate Navy."
-Please refer to your pistol as a type of "Confederate Dragoon" because that's what the frame and caliber of these pistols really are -- they are basically a Colt 3rd model Dragoon with a brass frame and short cylinder in the same Army (.44) caliber that the Dragoons came in.
-By calling your pistol a "Confederate Dragoon," you won't be exactly correct, but you will avoid the absurdly oxymoronic "Confederate Navy" name and you will demonstrate that you know the difference between Army caliber (.44) and Navy caliber (.36) and also that you know something about Colt frame design.
+Please refer to your pistol as a "modern brass framed .44" and avoid the absurdly oxymoronic "Confederate Navy" name and you will demonstrate that you know the difference between Army caliber (.44) and Navy caliber (.36) and also that you know something about the materials that were used in Colt frame design.

 Finally there is this, if you don't already have a brass framed pistol and are still considering what kind of pistol to buy, I urge you to consider getting one with a steel frame because, for a trivial amount of additional money, you will own something that is superior in every sense.
 Look, for a few bucks more you can have a steel frame Colt or a Remington, so please don't bother with brass.
 These brass framed fakes (I will not call these things "reproductions") are flashy when they are polished up and they sure look "old time" to those who don't know much about period pistols, but they are vastly inferior to the same pistol with a steel frame.
 By the way, most colts have a trigger guard & mainspring frame that is made of brass and there is absolutely nothing historically inaccurate or weak about having this part made of brass.